evermind-zz/android_backup_project/.github/README.md

 restore_apps.sh is a script to restore apks, data, external data, keystores, permissions.
 For more information have a look at this help.

 --backup-dir                the directory with the backup that should be restored --data-path                 path to the mountpoint '/data'.
 Default is '/data'.
-Useful in combination with --local where you have a copy of the '/data' partit
+Useful in combination with --local where you have a copy of the '/data' partition somewhere.
-                            ion somewhere.
 --debug                     display some more messages.
 --do-nothing                mostly do nothing.
 This option is not properly tested --> TODO.
---help                      Display this help --matching-apps             only restore matching apps. eg: --matching-apps "org.mozilla.firefox --no-apk                    do not restore any apk.
+--help                      Display this help --matching-apps             only restore matching apps. eg: --matching-apps "org.mozilla.firefox|org.videolan.vlc" --no-apk                    do not restore apk(s).
---no-data                   do not restore data of app.
+--no-data                   do not restore data of app(s).
---no-ext-data               do not restore external data of app. eg: /data/media/0/Android/data/pkg.example --no-keystore               do not restore keystores belonging to that app.
+--no-ext-data               do not restore external data of app(s). eg: /data/media/0/Android/data/pkg.example --no-keystore               do not restore keystore(s).
---no-perms                  do not restore set permissions of that app.
+--no-perms                  do not restore permissions of app(s).
+--only-apk                  do only restore apk(s).
+--only-data                 do only restore data of app(s).
+--only-ext-data             do only restore external data of app(s). eg: /data/media/0/Android/data/pkg.example --only-keystore             do only restore keystore(s).
+--only-perms                do only restore permissions of app(s).
 --single-app                only restore this single app. eg: --single-app org.videolan.vlc --update-tools              force updating tools via git.
 At the moment tar and busybox --list-apps-only            list apps only that might be restore